Sonnet 481

 For what is love if not the sight of you,

-Sweet voice in which all pleasing notes are found.
+Sweet voice wherein all pleasing notes abound;

-Lithe movements that sport female liberty
+Lithe movements born of gentle liberty

-Proud virtue that archangels blush to see,
+Proud virtue that archangels blush to see—

-Compassion true that knows no finer hand.
+Compassion true that knows no gentler hand.

 I thank the gods that made the female form,

-Then saved the best and blest it once again
+Refined the best and blest it once again

 Placing her by my side to take my arm,

-And sing to me each day in glad refrain.
+To sing to me each day in glad refrain.

-A vision quite, enshrined here in my song.
+An angel bright, enshrined here in my song.

 © Loubert S Suddaby.
 All Rights Reserved.